Serving McLean VA Youth Since 1954

 AFTER THE MATCH:

-• The match ends when all games are completed or the countdown clock expires
+• The match ends when all games are completed or the countdown clock expires.

 • At the end of match, the referee signals both teams to the baseline.
 Players and coaches on both sides form single file lines to shake hands under the net.
 They then leave the court so the next teams can begin their warm-up.

-• Match scores are reported by referees to the referee coordinator and uploaded to the MYA Volleyball website
+• Match scores are reported by referees to the referee coordinator and uploaded to Otto Sport.

 BASIC RULES OF VOLLEYBALL: